Training tools for developing great people skills.

 How to Use Case Studies in Your Employee Training Sessions

 Case studies can be powerful tools for learning and training.
 They're evidence-based stories that showcase the outcomes you want, so using them as the basis for your training can make the training itself more engaging and more effective.
-The question is, how can you use a case study to enhance your training?
+The question is, how can you use a case study to enhance your training for learners?
 There are several options.

 Design a Case Study to Fit the Training

-You design a case study to fit your desired training for the first option.
-For example, let's say you're trying to implement the Delivering Exceptional Phone Service reproducible training course for your customer service team.
-To back up the training, you want a case study that showcases how putting the techniques in the course into practice will bolster positive outcomes with customer service.
+Let’s say you choose to design a case study to fit your desired training.
+For example, you're trying to implement the Delivering Exceptional Phone Service reproducible training course for your customer service team.
+To back up the training, you want a case study that showcases how putting the techniques taught in the course into practice will bolster positive outcomes with customer service.

 You have two options here.

 - The first is simply writing a case study based on your own experiences, accentuating the necessary details relevant to the training, and pruning it down to the bare essentials to prove your point.